Panagiotissarr/cloud-3/README.md

 # Welcome to Cloud

- - Don't Want to self host or download the code just visit this site [Here](https://pscloud.lovable.app)
+ - Don't Want to self host or download the code just visit this site [Here](https://cloud-3.lovable.app)
+ - Cloud is gonna be FOSS untill Cloud 5

 ## How can I edit this code?